randomtwdude/gensouchess/design.md

 #### Fully Connected
 For `3` turns, every single one of your pieces enjoy the same powers as Toyohime herself.

+### Nitori
+- ♟️ Bishop

+#### Remote Control
+The Kappa Industries (tm) Remote Control Apparatus (tm) allows Nitori to control another piece for you.
+Nitori can install the Remote Control on any friendly piece within her movement range.
+Whenever Nitori is to move, the piece with Remote Control installed can be moved as well, after Nitori.

+The Remote Control Apparatus has a charge of 5 uses.
+Every capture by Nitori recharges it by one use.

 ### Tipsy
 - ♟️ Pawn